MaraeMaps/MaraeMaps/reports/beta.md

   together, which spread apart upon zooming in, thus reducing visual overload.
 - Another great idea was that the Maps view could start zoomed in over the region that a user is currently in (using a device's current location).
-For example, if you opened the app while in Dunedin, a zoomed in view of Otago along with it's Marae could be shown.
+For example, if you opened the app while in Dunedin, a zoomed in view of Otago along with its marae could be shown.

 #### General Improvements

-- For Marae with empty data fields (eg Iwi or Hapu) a text shown be shown that this could not be found, instead of just being empty.
+- For marae with empty data fields (eg Iwi or Hapu) a text shown be shown that this could not be found, instead of just being empty.
 - Changing language in settings does not seem to do anything.